Skin Type 25 February 2026

 Common Mistakes People With Sensitive Skin Make

-• Trying trending products without checking ingredients
+• Trying trending products without checking ingredients.

-• Switching products too often
+• Switching products too often.

-• Layering multiple strong actives at once
+• Layering multiple strong actives at once.

 Can Sensitive Skin Become Less Reactive